 Another favorite creamy topping I love is my Low Sugar Maple Greek Yogurt Topped Waffles.
 It adds a touch of protein and not much sugar.
 I would even suggest combining the two toppings for a creamy rich dish!

-Next I use a griddle or pancake pan to for cooking.
-Cook about 1/4 cup of the batter if using a griddle on medium-low heat for about 1-2 minutes per side.
+Next, use a griddle or pancake pan to for cooking.
+Cook about 1/4 cup of the batter if using a griddle on medium-low heat for about 2 minutes per side.
 It will start to bubble around the edges when its ready to be flipped.
 More batter will need more time.

-For the fruit sauce I pour 2 cups of raspberries, 1/2 teaspoon of lemon juice and 3 tablespoons of Xyilitol sugar or coconut sugar (both low–glycemic index foods), and a dash of Himalayan salt in a medium saucepan and heat covered on medium-low for about 2 minutes.
+For the fruit sauce, in a medium saucepan, add 2 cups of raspberries, 1/2 teaspoon of lemon juice and 3 tablespoons of Xyilitol sugar or coconut sugar (both low–glycemic index foods), and a dash of Himalayan salt and heat covered on medium-low for about 2 minutes.

 Now here is the fun part: grab a potato masher and mash up all the fruit so it a smoother consistency.

 Kids love to do this part!
 Reduce the heat and simmer for about 10 minutes covered.
 If you want a thicker sauce, simmer longer and for a thinner sauce reduce the time on the stove top.

 Pancakes for breakfast, lunch and dinner are awesome!
 In celebration of national pancake day and as an inspiration to have breakfast for dinner, one lucky reader will win a Krusteaz Breakfast Night prize pack containing: